There are 169 unique poker starting hands in texas hold'em.

 I have put together a spreadsheet with the most played starting hands and their expected value.

-But hold on a bit, what the heck is expected value?
+But hold on a bit, what is expected value?

 Well, based on hundred of thousand of plays some smart guys calculated the expected value of playing a specific hand.